big-data-and-economics/big-data-class-materials/lectures/08-spatial/08-spatial.md

 ## 231      23
 ```

 Or, we can specify a common projection directly in the ggplot call using `coord_sf()`.
-This is often the most convenient approach when you are combining multiple **sf** data frames in the same plot.
+This is often the most convenient approach when you are combining multiple **sf** data frames in the same plot.^[Note that we used a PROJ string to define the CRS reprojection below.
+But we could easily use an EPSG code instead.
+For example, here's the [ME west plane](https://epsg.io/26984) projection, which we could use by setting `crs=26984`.]

 ```r